nprapps/bestpractices/README.md

 * Document steps to setup the project from a blank slate.
 (Data loading, etc.) This should include paths to files stored in Dropbox when relevant.
 * Document any required environment variables.
 If these are secrets they should also be stored in the team Dropbox.
 * Document any cron jobs that must be installed on the servers.
 In the app-template this just means using the `crontab` file in the project root.
+* Document any server dependencies that are not part of our standard stack.
+This includes documenting how to install them.
+Whenever feasible this documentation should be in the form of `fab` commands.